 “Constance, we were never that serious.
 You gotta know that.
 When I started dating Alicia, you told me you were fine with it.”
 Prince held out his hand for the knife.
 I rose to my feet as gracefully as I could without stepping on my train and inadvertently stumbling into the butcher knife that separated me and Constance.
 I stood behind Prince, wrapped my arms around his waist and looked at Constance over his shoulder.

 “I didn’t think you were gonna marry her!” she said.
 “I thought . . .
 I thought . . .”
 She turned her back to us.
 “I guess it doesn’t matter now,” she whispered, shrugging her shoulders.

 Constance didn’t turn around.
-She raised the knife above her head, and before the reverend could snatch it away from her, plunged it into her chest, I imagine, right where her broken heat would be.
+She raised the knife above her head, and before the reverend could snatch it away from her, plunged it into her chest, right into her broken heart.
 I screamed.
 My parents and in-laws hidden underneath the organ screamed.
 My bridesmaids behind the barricade of pews screamed.
 Johnny has already exited the sanctuary.

 Constance’s body collapsed to the floor.
 The reverend dropped to his knees.
 His hands hovered over the end of the knife in her chest, debating if pulling it out would help save her life, or just accelerate her inevitable death.
 He bowed his head to pray, his hands still hovering over the knife.